17 Model Selection

 Given the observation of outcome 3, the dice 1-2-3 is twice as likely as the regular dice.
 The dice 1-2 is completely ruled out since it cannot produce a 3.
 This demonstrates how Bayesian model selection naturally eliminates impossible explanations and provides relative evidence for competing hypotheses.

 This example demonstrates how the Bayesian paradigm provides a coherent framework to simultaneously infer parameters and model complexity.
-The fact that Bayesian model selects simplest possible explanation for the observed data, is called the automatic Occam’s razor.
+The fact that Bayesian approach selects the most probable model that explains the observed data, is called the automatic Occam’s razor.
 The Occam’s razor is a principle that states that the simplest explanation is the best explanation.

 While performing data analysis using learning algorithms, we perform two tasks, namely training and inference which are summarized in the table below